BRIGHT MINDS—Proven Ways to Reduce the Risk of Alzheimer’s Disease and Dementia

 Toxin strategies:

-Mental health strategies:
+Mental health and dementia prevention strategies:

 Adopt brain-healthy habits, including daily physical activity and good nutrition.
 In addition, learn to eliminate your automatic negative thoughts (ANTs) and seek professional help to treat any mental health issues.

-Immune system problems and infections strategies:
+Immune system problems and infection strategies:

 Boost your vitamin D intake and eat onions, mushrooms, and garlic.
 If you suspect a lingering infection, such as long COVID or Lyme disease, work with an integrative or functional medicine doctor who can properly diagnose and treat you.